 - 1. Each case may be appealed only once.
 Therefore, the finding of the designated Administrative Appeal Officer is final and binding. - 2.
 Only the Accused Student may file an appeal. - 3.
-Appeals filed after the stated deadline will not be considered, except in compelling circumstances as determined by the Dean of Student Services.
+Appeals filed after the stated deadline will not be considered, except in compelling circumstances as determined by the AVP & DOS.